lowlevelmetal/ndi-streamer/README.md

 ctest
 ```

+## Common Problems
+### Can't find NDI header files or binaries
+Make sure you have installed the NDI SDK in your /opt/ directory
+### Can't see my NDI source on the network
+Make sure you have the avahi service daemon running on your host machine

 ## Mission

 Develop a lightweight, versatile tool capable of decoding both audio and video content, with potential cross-platform functionality, enabling seamless streaming via NDI.